MicahVU/VU-SEP-scikit-learn/README.md

 <Provide a screenshot of the old coverage results (the same as you already showed above)>
 <img src="assignment1_images/polynomial_before.png">

 <Provide a screenshot of the new coverage results>
 <img src="assignment1_images/polynomial_after.png">

 <State the coverage improvement with a number and elaborate on why the coverage is improved>
 The coverage got improved from 76.92% to 92.31%.
-Original coverage was already pretty high so it was pretty though but I managed to add 2 more tests which checks functionalitites which original test file just wasn't checking.
+Original coverage was already pretty high so it was pretty though to improve it anywhere but fortunatelly I managed to add 2 more tests which checks functionalitites not taken into account by the original test file.
 I managed to do so by studying how those functions are supposed to perform, what precisely they do, what are the arguments taken by it.
-This approach allowed me to create tests which finally made initially uncovered branches get hit.
+This allowed me to create tests which finally made initially uncovered branches get hit.

 <Team member 4: Micah Rouwendaal>